Oatmeal Cookies with Chocolate Chips

 How Bad Are Oatmeal Cookies for You?

 Granted, there’s sugar and butter, but one of these oatmeal cookies is healthier than many other dessert options.
-As mentioned above, they have fiber, whole grains, protein, and antioxidants from dark chocolate.
+As mentioned above, they have fiber, whole grains, protein, plus antioxidants from dark chocolate.

 Can You Use Quick Oats for Oatmeal Cookies?

-I prefer the texture of regular oats, but in a pinch, quick oats will work for most oatmeal cookie recipes.
+The hearty texture of regular oats works best in this recipe, but in a pinch, quick oats will work for most oatmeal cookie recipes.

 What Causes Oatmeal Cookies to Be Hard?